Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends in the company's debt and capital structure over the observed periods.
+The analysis of the quarterly financial data over the observed periods reveals notable trends in the company’s capital structure, particularly regarding total debt, total capital, and the debt to capital ratio.

 - Total Debt